sininen-blue/2526-first-sem/computer-organization-and-architecture/all/day_08.md

 It contains a single wired-OR that can be used for one or more devices to request at any time, then it grants the bus to one of them through the grant line.

 And each device checks if they were the ones to send a request, and if not, they send it to the next one, until it finds the one that sent the request.
-This is called *daisy chaining*
+This is called *daisy-chaining*

 This means that the device closest to the CPU has the highest priority, and the one furthest away has the lowest